Parametric inference for hypoelliptic ergodic diffusions with full observations: Acknowledgements

 Author's work was financially supported by LabEx PERSYVAL-Lab and LABEX MME-DII.
-Sincere gratitude is expressed to Adeline Leclercq-Samson and Eva L\"ocherbach for numerous discussions, helpful remarks and multiple rereadings of the paper draft.
+Sincere gratitude is expressed to Adeline Leclercq-Samson and Eva L\"ocherbach for numerous discussions, helpful remarks and careful proof-reading of the paper draft, as well to the referee, whose comments helped to substantially improve this paper.

+This is a post-peer-review, pre-copyedit version of an article published in Statistical Inference for Stochastic Processes.
+The final authenticated version is available online at: \url{http://dx.doi.org/10.1007/s11203-020-09222-4}